• Skip to main content

 740-382-9850

-Public transportation for those 65 and over, within 5 miles of the City of Marion, Monday-Friday.
+Public transportation for all ages, within 5 miles of the City of Marion, Monday-Friday.
 Rates vary based on distance of trip; reduced rates by application.

 Marion Senior Center